Vancity-Computational-Design/resources/readme.md

 ## Grasshopper

 ## Geometric Math

 ## Structural Resources
 - 💻 - planeSections - A library for analzing and making beam diagrams in Python (https://github.com/cslotboom/planesections)
-- ⚡ - Structural Python - A collection of structural focused repositories (https://github.com/StructuralPython)
+- ⚡ - Structural Python - A collection of structural focused python repositories (https://github.com/StructuralPython)

 ## Architecture Resources

-## Coding
+## Software Development
+✏ - MIT Open courseware, Design and Analysis of Algorithms - A course that overviews the basics of algorithms and their design. (https://ocw.mit.edu/courses/6-046j-design-and-analysis-of-algorithms-spring-2015/)

 ### Python
-💻 - handcalcs - A library for rendering calculations in laytex(https://github.com/connorferster/handcalcs)
+💻 - handcalcs - A library for rendering calculations in laytex (https://github.com/connorferster/handcalcs)

 ### C#

+### Javascript General

-### Javascript
+### Javascript - 3JS
+3JS is a open source library for rendering

 ⚡ 3JS - A opensource 3D rendering Library (https://threejs.org/)

 ## Optimization and AI